Coeditor: Leveraging Contextual Changes for Multi-round Code Auto-editing: Evaluation

 This evaluation focuses on the editing assistant use case where we assume the user has some desired code changes in mind, and we aim to evaluate how much the model can save the user's effort by automating as much changes as possible, potentially under the guidance of the user.
 The user can accept partial changes suggested by the model and make additional changes manually if needed.

-\paragraph{Evaluation workflow} To evaluate the above use case automatically, we use the ground-truth code changes to simulate the user's actions.
+\header{Evaluation workflow} To evaluate the above use case automatically, we use the ground-truth code changes to simulate the user's actions.
 In particular, when the model predicts a list of changes, we compare the predicted changes against the ground truth changes line-by-line and accept any line change that exactly matches the ground truth.
 If none of the suggested changes match the ground truth, we assume the user will manually perform the first remaining change.
 In both cases, after the additional changes, we rerun the model to obtain new suggestions and repeat until all desired changes have been performed or the round limit = 6 has been reached.
 In the end, we compute the total gain using the difference between the editing cost of the ground truth and the accumulative editing cost of all manually performed edits.

-\paragraph{Measuring editing cost } There are multiple ways to measure the cost of performing a code change.
+\header{Measuring editing cost } There are multiple ways to measure the cost of performing a code change.
 Since there is no consensus on the best metric, we report 3 metrics in our results.
 Prior work~\citep{lavazza2023empirical} suggests that for code understanding tasks, simple line counts-based metrics are almost as good as more complex metrics, hence our first metric, \textbf{Lines}, simply measures the number of changed lines before and after the edit.
 We also report \textbf{Levenshtein}, the classic Levenshtein editing distance metric that measures the minimal number of character addition, deletion, and substitution needed to transform one string into another.
 Although simple, the Levenshtein distance doesn't model many important aspects of code editing, such as the cost associated with cursor movement, and it also under-count the cost of substitution and over-count the cost of large deletions.
 Hence, we propose an additional metric, \textbf{Keystrokes}, that aims to better approximate the number of needed user keystrokes than Levenshtein by allowing for batch deletion and accounting for the cost of cursor movements.
 We describe this metric in detail in the \autoref{sec:keystroke_distance}.
-Note that the total gain can be negative when measured with Levenshtein and Keystrokes.\footnote{For example, the Levenshtein distance of modifying a sentence is lower than the total of first deleting the sentence and then adding a new one.}